luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 Feature flags are a great way to temporarily expose your users to things such as alternate designs, new color schemes to see if that drives higher click rates etc. Here we've got two designs, one with a black button and one with a bright red button.
-You can combine this with staggered rollouts where you release to small subsets of users to test whether user's like the first design or the last design.
-It's called a/b or variant testing because you're exposing a user to a or b. variant black button or variant red button
+You can combine this with staggered rollouts where we release to a small subsets of users to test whether user's like the first design or the last design
 -->

 ---